Last Updated: Thursday May 4th, 2023

 All websites and applications must implement responsive design so as to be usable on mobile devices (tablets, smart phones, etc.) as well as desktop computers.

 All website and web application designs must adhere to federal section 508 accessibility requirements.
 The following guides and tools should prove useful for ensuring proper compliance:

 - WebAIM’s Web Accessibity Evaluation Tool

 - WebAIM’s Other Accessibility Tools and Resources

 Automatic slideshows and carousels should not be used due to the inherent accessibility problems with them.
-Unfortunately, most third-party slideshow systems are not compliant with accessibility requirements.
-We do have a custom manual carousel module for Drupal 8 that meets accessibility requirements.
+Unfortunately, most third-party slideshow systems are not compliant with accessibility requirements, but we do have a custom manual slideshow module for Drupal 9 that meets accessibility requirements.
 If you wish to utilize this module, please contact the IAC web developer for more information.

 Ivan Allen College Content Requirements